mydennislab/t2t-variants/collapsed_dups.md

 cat samples.txt | xargs -n1 -P20 bash -c 'cut -f1-3,10 /share/dennislab/projects/t2t/wssd/hgdp_complete/$0.bed > input/$0.CN.bed'
 ```

-From this dataset, we found that sample `LP6005442-DNA_A08_wssd.CN.bed` had strange copy numbers compared to the rest of the samples, so we removed it from input directory.
+From this dataset, we found that sample `LP6005442-DNA_A08_wssd.CN.bed` had strange copy numbers compared to the rest of the samples, so we removed it from input
+ory.

 **Genotyping**